Rajat Gupta

-Rajat Kumar Gupta ([ɾɔdʒɔt kumaɾ ɡuptɔ]; born December 2, 1948) is an Indian-American businessman and convicted felon who, as CEO, was the first foreign-born managing director of management consultancy firm McKinsey & Company from 1994 to 2003.
-In 2012, he was convicted for insider trading and spent two years in prison.
-Gupta was a board member of corporations including Goldman Sachs, Procter & Gamble and American Airlines, and an advisor to non-profits such as the Bill & Melinda Gates Foundation and The Global Fund to Fight AIDS, Tuberculosis and Malaria.
+Rajat Kumar Gupta ([ɾɔdʒɔt kumaɾ ɡuptɔ]; born December 2, 1948) is an Indian-American business executive who, as CEO, was the first foreign-born managing director of management consultancy firm McKinsey & Company from 1994 to 2003.
+In 2012, he was convicted of insider trading and spent two years in prison.
+Gupta was a board member of corporations including Goldman Sachs, Procter & Gamble and American Airlines, as well as an advisor to non-profit organizations such as the Bill & Melinda Gates Foundation and The Global Fund to Fight AIDS, Tuberculosis and Malaria.
 He is the co-founder of the Indian School of Business, American India Foundation, New Silk Route and Scandent Solutions.

-Gupta was convicted in June 2012 on insider trading charges of four criminal felony counts of conspiracy and securities fraud in the Galleon scandal.
+Gupta was convicted in June 2012 of four criminal felony counts of conspiracy and securities fraud in the Galleon scandal.
 He was sentenced in October 2012 to two years in prison, an additional year on supervised release and ordered to pay $5 million in fines.
 His conviction was upheld by a Federal Appeals Court on 25 March 2014.
 He then lodged an appeal of his conviction with the U.S. Supreme Court which was subsequently upheld in April 2015.
-An application to remain free until the court determined whether it would hear the appeal was denied in June 2014 leaving Gupta having to commence his two-year prison term that month.
+An application to remain free until the court determined whether it would hear the appeal was denied in June 2014, leaving Gupta having to commence his two-year prison term that month.
 He was released on monitored house arrest in January 2016 and from house arrest in March 2016.

 Early life and education

-Rajat Gupta was born in Calcutta, India, to a Bengali Baidya father Ashwini Gupta and a Punjabi mother Pran Kumari.
-His father was a journalist for Ananda Publishers, and a professor in Calcutta's Ripon College prior to that.
+Rajat Gupta was born in Calcutta, India, to a Bengali father Ashwini Gupta and a Punjabi mother Pran Kumari.
+His father was a journalist for Ananda Publishers and a professor in Calcutta's Ripon College prior to that.
 His mother taught at a Montessori school.
-Gupta has three siblings.
+Gupta has 3 siblings.

 When Gupta was five the family moved to New Delhi, where his father went to start the Delhi-edition of the newspaper Hindustan Standard.
-Gupta's father died when Gupta was sixteen; Gupta's mother died two years later.
+Gupta's father died when Gupta was sixteen and his mother died two years later.
 Now orphans, Gupta and his siblings "decided to live by ourselves.
 It was pretty unusual in those days."

 He was a student at Modern School in New Delhi.
 After high school, Gupta ranked 15th in the nation in the entrance exam for the Indian Institutes of Technology, IIT JEE.
 He received a Bachelor of Technology degree in Mechanical Engineering from IIT Delhi in 1971.
 His economics professor at IIT Delhi was Subramanian Swamy, who wrote his recommendation letter when he applied for Harvard Business School.
-Declining a job from the prestigious domestic firm ITC Limited, he received an MBA from Harvard Business School (HBS) in 1973.
+Declining a job from the prestigious domestic firm ITC Limited, he received an MBA from Harvard Business School in 1973.
 Gupta graduated with distinction as a Baker Scholar.
 Gupta remarked that the first time he saw an airplane was when he flew to ITC at their request to inform them he would be attending Harvard.